astrowp/docs/deploy.md

 <img src="https://github.com/astrowp/docs/assets/170225022/e6725ee5-fb8c-4cef-9fcb-2eec5cee49a4" width="750" />

+If your domain is registered with Cloudflare, then Cloudflare manages the DNS for your domain.

+To use Cloudflare as your DNS provider, follow the steps below:

+1. **Insert a DNS Record**.
+In your Cloudflare dashboard, create a CNAME record pointing your domain to cname.vercel-dns.com.

+2. **Disable the Cloudflare Proxy**.
+Make sure the Cloudflare proxy (orange cloud icon) is turned off for the CNAME record, as it needs to be DNS-only (grey cloud icon).

+> You must disable the Cloudflare proxy if you want automatic deployments and [permanent redirects](seo.md) to work.

 ## 2. Deploy to Netlify

 Before you start, make sure you have a Netlify account.
 If you don't have one yet, you can create one for free at [netlify.com](https://netlify.com/).